 We will not be able to commercialize AFRESA or any other product candidates until we have obtained regulatory approval.
-We have no experience as a company in late-stage regulatory filings, such as preparing and submitting NDAs, which may place us at risk of delays, overspending and human resources inefficiencies.
+Until we prepared and filed our NDA for AFRESA, we had no experience as a company in late-stage regulatory filings, such as preparing and submitting NDAs, which may place us at risk of delays, overspending and human resources inefficiencies.
 Any delay in obtaining, or inability to obtain, regulatory approval could harm our business.